 Towns and destinations along the Shore, from north to south, include...

-South Jersey: With the exception of the Shore, this area, like the Highlands, is rarely seen in the media, due to the fact that it's more closely associated with Philadelphia than New York City.
+- South Jersey: With the exception of the Shore, this area, like the Highlands, is rarely seen in the media, due to the fact that it's more closely associated with Philadelphia than New York City.
 Often shown as being poorer than the rest of the state, with the suburbs being more working-class.
-This is partially Truth in Television, but not exactly — a visit to Cherry Hill, Moorestown, or Medford would quickly discredit this assumption.
-Home to two towns named Haddonfieldnote Fun fact — the Haddonfield in Halloween (1978) is actually named after the one in New Jersey, which is where Debra Hill, the co-writer of the film, was born and went to high school.note Another fun fact: Hadrosaurus was discovered in and named after Haddonfield. and Voorhees, which are served (along with Gibbsboro) by the same freeway exit◊; note, however, that Haddonfield is a bit more comfortable.
-If producers need a Gangsterland, then Camden (in terms of crime rate, imagine a Fun Size Detroit)note Actually, that doesn't even capture it; Detroit at least has hipsters trying to make the place slightly better is often used in place of Newark.
+This is partially Truth in Television, but not exactly — a visit to Cherry Hill, Mount Laurel, Moorestown, or Medford would quickly discredit this assumption (and ironically are all next to each other in some way, do to some weird borders).
+Home to two towns named Haddonfield note note and Voorhees, which are served (along with Gibbsboro) by the same freeway exit◊; note, however, that Haddonfield is a bit more comfortable.
+If producers need a Gangsterland, then Camden (in terms of crime rate, imagine a Fun Size Detroit)note is often used in place of Newark.

 Residents are known to react even worse to the standard New Jersey jokes.
 The Turnpike has very few exits to the southern half of the state (and the Parkway has none outside of the Shore), and the near-absence of chemical and industrial plants outside of the immediate vicinity of Philadelphia results in little pollution.
 Plus, there are still many, many thriving farms in the area (it's home to the regionally-famous Jersey tomato as well as a number of decent wineries), as it is relatively undeveloped outside of the Shore and the Delaware Valley, lending some credence to the state nickname that so many seem to think is ironic — "The Garden State."

 Definitions of South Jersey will vary depending on who you ask.
 Some will define the region as everything south of Interstate 195.
 Others will draw a line starting just south of Trenton and ending just north of Atlantic City, and classify South Jersey as everything south of that line.
-Many in Monmouth County will make the cutoff for South Jersey anything south of Toms River in Ocean Countynote A definition that conveniently leaves out Point Pleasant and Six Flags Great Adventure, likely so that Central Jersey can count that little sliver of Ocean County as its own., while many people in South Jersey will make the cutoff at Howell Township in Monmouth County instead, a definition that follows county lines more neatly.
+Many in Monmouth County will make the cutoff for South Jersey anything south of Toms River in Ocean Countynote , while many people in South Jersey will make the cutoff at Howell Township in Monmouth County instead, a definition that follows county lines more neatly.
 A few people go so far as to count everything south of Newark as South Jersey, a definition that includes New Brunswick and even Elizabeth.
 Needless to say, the distinction causes a lot of arguments within the state.